-As explained in our Overview of how the indices are calculated, an affordability index of 100 means that consumers believe energy prices would have to double (i.e., see a 100% increase) before they were considered unaffordable.
-In this context, “unaffordable” means that the energy cost has become so high that consumers feel they would need to change their day-to-day activities in some way.
-When consumers report that the price they find unaffordable is the same as what they currently pay, then the affordability index is zero.
+As explained in the Overview of how the indices are calculated, an affordability index of 100 means that consumers believe energy prices would have to double (i.e., see a 100 percent increase) before they were considered unaffordable.
+In this context, “unaffordable” means that the cost has become so high that consumers feel they would need to change their day-to-day activities in some way.
+When consumers report that the amount they would find unaffordable is the same as what they currently pay, then the affordability index is zero.